ethinyl estradiol and norelgestromin (transdermal)

 What should I discuss with my healthcare provider before using ethinyl estradiol and norelgestromin transdermal?

-This medicine can cause birth defects.
 Do not use if you are pregnant.
-Tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
+Stop using the medicine and tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
 If you have recently had a baby, wait at least 4 weeks before using this medicine.

 You should not use this medicine if you have: